 This line of enquiry forms the basis of many of our previous studies on the principle of sharing.
 For example, see; ‘A discourse on isms’, July 2014; ‘The intersection of politics and spirituality in addressing the climate crisis’, June 2016; ‘Christmas, the system and I’, December 2013, all published at <www.sharing.org/studies>

-In 2012, STWR calculated that around 15 million people die needlessly every day from poverty-related causes.
+In 2012, STWR calculated that around 15 million people die needlessly each year from poverty-related causes.
 Calculations were based on figures from the World Health Organization (Disease and injury regional estimates, Cause-specific mortality: regional estimates for 2008).
 Only communicable, maternal, perinatal, and nutritional diseases were considered for this analysis, referred to as ‘Group I’ causes by the WHO.
 Ninety six percent of all deaths from these causes occur in low- and middle-income countries and are considered largely preventable.
 See Share The World’s Resources, Financing the Global Sharing Economy, October 2012. <www.sharing.org/financing>

 Willy Brandt, North-South: A Program for Survival (The Brandt Report), MIT Press, 1980.
 See also: Willy Brandt, Common Crisis, North - South: Co-Operation for World Recovery, The Brandt Commission 1983.
 London: Pan 1983.